Original story on tv-bee, re-posted Lily Tredwell, July 2021

 21. Butter

 The French love their butter and you would too.
 It’s nothing like the butter you get in the US.
 It might have the same name but it’s like a whole different dairy product.
 It’s just so creamy and when you bite that baguette spread with butter, life is beautiful.
-The French dairies do magic with their butter, the slow churn of the cream makes a type of “double butter” giving it the amazing rich taste and smooth texture.
+The French dairies do magic with their butter, the slow churn of the cream makes a type of “double butter” giving it an amazingly rich taste and smooth texture.

 22. Big Birds